ValentinaChaconBuitrago/local_business_reserVAMOS/README.md

 ## Objectives

-- Develop a dynamic web page that shows and updates a list of businesses, allowing users to obtain information of businesses close to their current location.
+- Develop a dynamic web page that shows and updates a list of businesses, allowing users to obtain reserve a spot in a businesses close to their current location.
 - Allow business owners to register their store and show it to people in the area.
+- Allow clients to create reservations for their selected restaurant.
 - Create a tool that persists user's information that uses authentication.

 ## Technologies used

-- HTML, CSS, Bootstrap, Javascript, Node.js, Express.js, MongoDB, Mongo Atlas, React, Google Maps.
+- HTML, CSS, Bootstrap, Javascript, Node.js, Express.js, MongoDB, Mongo Atlas, React, Google Maps, WebSockets, Jest.

 ## Application deployment